UCLA-RADAR-Group/pfs/README.md

 (PFS) systems.
 They also provide tools for initial data analysis (unpacking, digital filtering, spectral analysis, de-hopping, etc).
 The code includes more than 8,000 lines of C code.
-Most of this code has been incorporated in the JPL radar backend.
+Most of this code has been incorporated in the code that is used to operate the JPL radar backend.

-If you use these programs, please cite the paper describing the instrument ([PDF](http://www.ursi.org/proceedings/procGA02/papers/p1949.pdf)).
+If you use these programs, please cite the paper describing the instrument: J. L. Margot, A portable fast sampling system for astronomical applications, Proceedings of the 2002 URSI General Assembly, Maastricht, 2002 ([PDF](http://www.ursi.org/proceedings/procGA02/papers/p1949.pdf), [BibTeX](/pfs.bib)).

 To download and install, read the file [INSTALL](/INSTALL).